RubanDeventhiran/varstar/README.md

 [3]: https://github.com/capistrano/capistrano

 Additionally, you will need [Vertica](http://www.vertica.com/) set up.

-Each Vertica node needs to have an account for uploading with ssh-key access from the computer this deployer will be put on.
+Each Vertica node needs an uploader account with uploading privileges for uploading files and executing shell commands (only for installing packages to Vertica's instance of R).
+The account needs ssh-key access from the computer/server this deployer will be put on.

+The uploader account should also ensure that the right file permissions are applied to uploaded files, so that Vertica can read the files.

+The Vertica authentication account must have superuser privileges in order to execute create and drop library/function commands.

 ## Installation

-First, install all prerequisites.
+First, install all prerequisite software.

-Then, install your suitable Vertica driver, by placing a copy of the driver jar in the project and running the following command:
+Then, install your suitable Vertica driver by placing a copy of the driver jar in the project, and running the following command:

     lein localrepo coords <rel-path-to>/<vertica-driver>.jar | xargs lein localrepo install